ThatOneGin/parfast/Quickstart.md

+# Warn, this quickstart is outdated, working on an updated quickstart.

 # 1. Basics

 Parfast as a stack-oriented, reverse polish notated and forth-like, is a bit complex initially, but with a bit of patience, it can be more readable.